xavwe/rss-aggregator/README.md

 # GitHub RSS Aggregator

 Welcome to the **GitHub RSS Aggregator** – a simple, open-source, GitHub-hosted RSS feed aggregator written in Rust.
-It fetches multiple RSS feeds concurrently, aggregates and sorts their items, and generates a single, master RSS feed file (`feeds/master.xml`).
+It fetches multiple RSS feeds concurrently, aggregates and sorts their items, and generates an OPML feed list file (`feeds/master.opml`).
 It requires no backend or database—just pure goodness running completely in your GitHub repo!

 ## Features

 - **Multi-Feed Support:** Reads feed URLs from a `feeds.txt` file (one URL per line).
 - **Configurable:** Uses a `config.toml` file to set options (currently, the maximum number of items to sync - set to 0 for unlimited).
 - **Concurrent Fetching:** Uses asynchronous Rust with Tokio to fetch feeds in parallel.
-- **Master Feed Creation:** Aggregates, deduplicates, and sorts feed items by publication date.
+- **OPML Feed List Creation: Creates an OPML file listing all feeds with their metadata instead of aggregating content.
 - **GitHub Actions Integration:**
   - **Build Release:** Automatically builds the release binary on pull requests.
-  - **Update Master Feed:** Periodically runs the aggregator, updating `feeds/master.xml` and pushing changes back to the repo.
+  - **Update Master Feed:** Periodically runs the aggregator, updating `feeds/master.opml` and pushing changes back to the repo.
-  - **Direct RSS Link:** The GitHub link to the `feeds/master.xml` file can be used in your favorite RSS reader directly.
+  - **Direct RSS Link:** The GitHub link to the `feeds/master.opml` file can be imported into RSS readers that support OPML subscription lists.

 ## Usage

-- Update link to repo in feeds/master.xml and in GitHub Action.
+- Update link to repo in feeds/master.opml and in GitHub Action.
 - Add URLs (one per line) to the `feeds.txt` file and commit the changes.

 ## Configuration